 I think that it is wrong for Christian couples to practice any method of contraception, with one exception.
 That exception is if a pregnancy could seriously harm the health of the mother, then contraception is acceptable.

 To first explain the exception, this is a pretty common moral standard across the board.
-Even in the case of abortion, most of the very ardent pro-life contenders will still say that if a baby must be aborted to save the life of a mother, then an abortion is acceptable.
-For the most part, this situation doesn’t exist in real life.
-There are rare cases where this happens, but any OB/GYN will tell you that most complications that would actually endanger the life of a mother are best solved by inducing labor and delivering the baby, not by aborting it.
+Even in the case of abortion, most of the very ardent pro-life contenders will still say that if a baby must be “aborted” to save the life of a mother, then an “abortion” is acceptable.
+“Abortion” is in quotation marks because in these cases, “abortion” is really just life-saving care that inadvertently ends the life of the baby.
+It’s not intentional actions taken with the purpose of ending the life of the baby.
+Furthermore, for the most part, this situation doesn’t exist in real life.
+There are rare cases where this happens, such as an ectopic pregnancy, but any OB/GYN will tell you that the vast majority of pregnancy complications that would actually endanger the life of a mother are best solved by inducing labor and delivering the baby, not by aborting it.
 In the same way, while I view contraception as morally wrong, it is acceptable if it saves the life of the mother in question.

 But to answer the question you’re probably actually asking… why do I think contraception is morally wrong to begin with?
 Or at least, why do I think non-abortifacient contraception is wrong?
 Well, to answer your question, there are two main reasons: (1) my theology of sex (2) the cultural/philosophical imports of wide-spread effective contraception.

 You can read my theology of sex in more detail in the post “Let’s Talk About Sex,” or listen to and follow along with the powerpoint of “The Biblical View of Sex” but in short, I believe the Bible clearly teaches that sex has three purposes given to it by God.
 One is a major or central purpose, and the other two are minor or sub-ordinate purposes.